DropSnorz/Awesome-StarCitizen/README.md

 * [Star Citizen Travel Helper](https://play.google.com/store/apps/details?id=com.PalavenDev.StarCitizenHelper) - An Android app that helps you to find out location facilities (stores, ship refuel, etc ...) in the universe.

+## Ship Fitting

+* [DPSCalculator](https://www.erkul.games/) - A complete and up to date website that allows you to create and experiment various ship fitting.

 ## :books: Guides and tutorials

 * [Official Beginner Guide](https://support.robertsspaceindustries.com/hc/en-us/sections/360001757273-Beginner-Guides) - As a brand new citizen of the verse, basics will be essential to getting around and exploring.